Solcany/latent_space_cartography_web/src/content/headless_project/index.md

 #### What is latent space?

 Latent space can be thought of as the imagination of a generative neural network such as [StyleGAN3](https://www.youtube.com/watch?v=0zaGYLPj4Kk) that can synthesise photo realistic potraits of non existing people.

-It is the space into which a neural network inscribes its understanding of images it is trained on.
-Once the network is trained on real imagery it draws inspiration from this space to create new artificial images.
+These networks are trained on existing images to generate artificial images resembling the real ones.
+The space into which these networks inscribe their understanding of images is the latent space.

 Initially this space has no meaning, it is the particular training data and the setup of the network that interpret the latent space and thus give it meaning.
-In the context of neural networks each latent space is xunique.
+In the context of neural networks each latent space is unique.
+These networks create endlessly varying landscapes of imagery for which latent spaces serve as the source of inspiration.

-#### Why explore latent spaces?
+#### Walking in latent gardens

-Generative neural networks are used to create [artworks](https://www.theverge.com/2018/10/23/18013190/ai-art-portrait-auction-christies-belamy-obvious-robbie-barrat-gans), [artificial personalities](https://www.rosebud.ai/humansofai) and [artificial realities](https://www.technologyreview.com/2021/06/11/1026135/ai-synthetic-data/) for other AIs to learn from.

-These networks shift the position of human creator from working direcetly on an artwork towards indirect curation of generated visual material.
-These networks create endlessly varying landscapes of visual material.
-Yet they are perceived through particular hand picked images they create.

-This project's goal is to develop visual understanding of the entire imagination space of generative neural networks by visualising and exploring their latent spaces.

-#### The project goals

-Over the course of next 6 months I will create a series of prototypical interfaces and data visualisations for developing my understanding of latent spaces.
-Are traditional cartographical techniques relevant in this statistical space?
-What is the meaning of a region, a border, distance and direction in Latent space?
+The goal of this project is develop intuitive ways to explore and navigate these imagination landscapes.
+Over the course of next 6 months I will create a series of prototypical interfaces and data visualisations for intuitive exploration of latent spaces and the artificial images they create.

+My aim is to create experiences similar to a walk in the garden instead of a tool for analytical observations of latent spaces.
 I draw inspiration from experimental video games, interactive data visualizations and non-linear interactive fiction.
-This website serves as a journal for documenting this journey.
+This website serves as the journal for documenting this journey.

 <br>